-The Superintendent of the Department of Financial Services and shall select an advisory committee to review the operations and actual costs of all arbitrations under these rules.
+The Superintendent shall select an advisory committee to review the operations and the actual cost of all arbitrations under these rules.

 Rules, forms, procedures and guides are subject to periodic change and updating.

 American Arbitration Association 32 Old Slip, 33rd Floor New York, NY 10005 Office: (917) 438-1500